sinambela99/team-1-backend/README.md

 - npm run start to run app
 - npm i express-formidable

-Dont forget setting port in file env like 8081 or 8080
+Dont forget setting port in file env like 8081 or 8080 & setting .env to config your cloudinary